loganbek/linux-unsandbox-browsers-cli/README.md

-# Linux Enable Browser In Root
+# Linux Un-Sandbox Browsers
-This shell script enables google chrome to run as root in Debian and Ubuntu distros.
+This shell script enables browsers to run as root in Debian and Ubuntu distros by un-sandboxing them.

 This script supports the following browsers:
-  1. Chrome.
+  1. Opera Desktop Browser.
+  2. Google Chrome Browser.
+  3. Firefox ESR Browser.
+  4. Chromium Web Browser.

 \
 To download and use this script: